gavindi/gnoming-profiles/README.md

 # Gnoming Profiles Extension

-A GNOME Shell extension that automatically syncs your gsettings and configuration files to a private GitHub repository with real-time change monitoring.
+A GNOME Shell extension that automatically syncs your gsettings and configuration files to a private GitHub repository with real-time change monitoring and high-performance batch uploading.

 ## Features

 - **Automatic Sync**: Backup on logout, restore on login
 - **Real-time Change Monitoring**: Automatically sync when files or settings change
 - **GitHub Polling**: Check GitHub repository for remote changes from other devices
+- **High-Performance Batching**: Upload multiple files in single commits using GitHub Tree API (v2.9+)
+- **Request Queue Management**: Intelligent concurrency limits and queue management (v2.9+)
+- **Smart Caching**: SHA-based caching to avoid unnecessary uploads (v2.9+)
 - **GSettings Support**: Monitor and sync any GSettings schema in real-time
 - **Multitasking & Workspaces**: Full sync of GNOME workspace and window management settings
 - **Ubuntu Desktop Support**: Automatic sync of Ubuntu-specific desktop extensions and settings